nikhilpelne20/memory-card-game-v1/README.md

 ## Credits

 - This project utilizes the Rick and Morty API for character data.
+Link:- https://rickandmortyapi.com/
 - React Icons API for displaying icons.
 - Developed using the Vite build tool for efficient and fast development.